revelaction/mankidown/README.md

 ## Custom

-# GUID, Updating cards, duplicates
+# GUID, updating cards, duplicates

 mankidown makes use of the [GUID Column](https://docs.ankiweb.net/importing/text-files.html#guid-column) of the Anki import process.